Setup a Cloudflare Tunnel to securely access self-hosted apps with a domain from outside the home network

 Configure OAuth with Google

 You’ll need a Google account to set this up, which you already do with Gmail.
 You’ll be using that email to do some stuff on Google Cloud Platform.
-It’s totally free for what we’re doing.
+It’s totally free for this use case.

 -